 Only UK applicants are eligible for the MSc Advancing Practice (Clinical Practice) award.
 However, we welcome international applications for the standard MSc Advancing Practice pathway, which can be studied entirely online.

 Months of entry

-Expand your health and social care expertise, gain new skills and make a difference to your practice with our MSc Advancing Practice.
-Working in partnership with clinical experts, patients, health and social care providers, our course is designed for any health and social care professional working in a clinical, education, management or research role who is keen to challenge their thinking, gain new skills and make a difference to their practice.
+Working in partnership with clinical experts, patients, health and social care providers, this course is designed for any health and social care professional working in a clinical, education, management or research role who is keen to challenge their thinking, gain new skills and make a difference to their practice.

 We welcome applications from those about to complete pre-registration degree courses, those post-registration health and social care professionals working in practice, or those studying as part of other post-graduate level courses.